 Kabbalah Study and ’Tikun Olam’

-Rabbi Akiva, one of the greatest Kabbalists who lived over 2000 years ago, who was the teacher of Rabbi Shimon Bar Yohai the author of the Zohar, taught the most ethical and moral code ever known to Man: "Love thy neighbor as Thyself", and described it as being a "Major rule of the Torah".
+Rabbi Akiva, was one of the greatest Kabbalists, who lived over 2000 years ago, and was the teacher of Rabbi Shimon Bar Yohai the author of the Zohar.
+Rabbi Akiva taught the most ethical and moral code known to Man: "Love thy neighbor as Thyself", and described it as being a "Major rule of the Torah".

-There is a direct and close link between learning the inner dimension of the Torah, to social awareness, connecting between people, showing concern for the welfare of others and loving one's fellow Man.
+There is a direct and close link between learning the inner dimension of the Torah, to social awareness, connections between people, showing concern for the welfare of others and loving one's fellow Man.

-In addition, studying the secrets of the Torah contributes to higher conciousness and reinforcement of important personal and global values, like: peace, freedom, harmony, tolerance, spirituality and personal development.
+In addition, studying the secrets of the Torah contributes to a higher consciousness and reinforcement of important personal and global values, like: peace, freedom, harmony, tolerance, spirituality and personal development.

-In this context, we see how Jewish tradition projects universal values, appreciated and valued the world over, and which positively impact all of humanity.
+In this context, we see how Jewish tradition projects universal values, that are appreciated and valued the world over, and which positively impact all humanity.

-Each and every person, anywhere in the world, who studies the wisdom of Kabbalah and connects with its messages and instructions, refines his or her personality, and becomes a positive influence on his or her environment, family and friends.
+Each and every person, anywhere in the world, who studies the wisdom of Kabbalah and connects with its messages and instructions, has the ability to refine his or her personality, and become a positive influence on his or her environment, family and friends.

-Each person who joins the circle of students of the original Tzfat Kabbalah and follows its ways, adds more divine light to the world.
+Each person who joins the circle of students of the original Tzfat Kabbalah and follows its ways, brings more divine light into the world.
 He or she helps repair the world (Tikun Olam) and turn it into an earthly Garden of Eden, just as once existed at the beginning of Creation.

-The activities at the 'International Center for Tzfat Kabbalah' promotes these important universal and human values, emphasizing the unifying factor of our very special common spiritual heritage.
+The activities at the Tzfat Kabbalah Center promote these important universal and human values, emphasizing the unifying factor of our very special common spiritual heritage.